vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 :::tip

-Check out our [**interactive API Playground**](/docs/rest-api/query) that lets you experiment with this REST endpoint to manage your corpus details.
+Check out our [**interactive API Playground**](/docs/rest-api/query) that lets you experiment with this REST endpoint to query your corpus to search your data.

 :::